tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Copy-Blob.md

 The destination blob is always the same size as the source blob, so the value of the `Content-Length` header for the destination blob matches that for the source blob.

 When the source blob and destination blob are the same, `Copy Blob` removes any uncommitted blocks.
 If metadata is specified in this case, the existing metadata is overwritten with the new metadata.

+If tags for the destination blob are provided in the `x-ms-tags` header, they must be query-string encoded.
+Tag keys and values must conform to the naming and length requirements as specified in Set Blob Tags.
+Further, the `x-ms-tags` header may contain up to 2kb of tags.
+If more tags are required, use the [Set Blob Tags](Set-Blob-Tags.md) operation.
+See [Working With Blob Tags](Working-With-Blob-Tags.md) for example header values and their resulting tag set.

+If tags are not provided in the `x-ms-tags` header, then they are not copied from the source blob.

 **Copying a Leased Blob**